kevinsuner/simple-stack/README.md

 ```

 ### Fetching the source from Github
-Simple Stack uses the Go modules support built into Go 1.11 to build.
-The easiest is to clone RunGo in a directory outside of `GOPATH`,
+SimpleStack uses the Go modules support built into Go 1.11 to build.
+The easiest is to clone SimpleStack in a directory outside of `GOPATH`,
 as in the following example:
 ```bash
 mkdir $HOME/src